ksoze84/sokore/README.md

 Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners (other components using it).

 Use with caution.
-Enabling this option can cause unexpected behavior with React.StrictMode, on developing environment.
+Enabling this option can cause unexpected behavior with React.StrictMode on a development environment.

 Prefer reset the state, or destroyInstance()